mapping-elections/site/_maps/meae.congressional.congress18.nc.county.md

 <!--/html_preserve-->
 :::

-North Carolina elected one Federalists and twelve Democratic-Republicans to the Eighteenth Congress.
-Three of those Democratic-Republicans were part of a faction led by Andrew Jackson, one of the Democratic-Republicans was part of a faction led by John Quincy Adams and Henry Clay, and five of the Democratic-Republicans were part of a faction led by William Crawford.
+North Carolina elected thirteen Democratic-Republicans to the Eighteenth Congress.
+Two of those Democratic-Republicans were part of a faction led by Andrew Jackson, one of the Democratic-Republicans was part of a faction led by John Quincy Adams and Henry Clay, and nine of the Democratic-Republicans were part of a faction led by William Crawford.

-Mapping this election is not possible because of the lack of returns at the town or county level.
+The map for this election is incomplete due to the lack of returns in many counties.

 North Carolina used a district system for electing members to Congress.

 In 1825, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:nc.uscongress2.specialelection.1825)
 was held in which George Outlaw was elected to replace Hutchins G.
-Burton, who had resigned from office.
+Burton, who had resigned after being elected Governor.

 ::: {.results-table}
 <table>